 Start the brainstorming discussion by defining the problem.
 Then follow with subsequent Why and their answers.

 An example of how 5 Whys diagram is applied to a software defect:

 5 Why template and images are drawn using Creately online software.

 Factors Causing Defects

 There are many factors which provoke the Defects to occur:

 These factors should always be kept in mind while performing the RCA process.

-There is no defined process of doing RCA.
-It basically starts and proceeds with brainstorming on the defect.
+RCA starts and proceeds with brainstorming on the defect.
 The only question which we ask ourselves while doing RCA is “WHY?” and “WHAT?”
-We can dig into each phase of the life cycle to track, where the defect actually persists.
+We can dig into each phase of the life cycle to track, where the defect persists.